tilznit/snippets/python.md

 n = '' # an integer
 new_list = [int(m[i:i+n]) for i in range (0,len(m),n)]

-# infinite decsent AES. n must be a divisor of len(m).
+# infinite decsent AES.
+Wierd things happen if n is not a divisor of len(m).

 ```